KILTprotocol/docs/docs/sdk/1-workshop/04-claimer/02-did.md

 import GetLightDid from '!!raw-loader!../../../../code-examples/workshop/claimer/getLightDid.js';
 import Index from '!!raw-loader!../../../../code-examples/workshop/claimer/index.js';

 Time to make a light DID using the previously created account for the <span class="label-role claimer">Claimer</span>.
+Since a light DID is not registered on the blockchain, you don't need funds for creating one.
 Remember light DIDs can:

 - Sign claims and attestations with the authentication keys
 - Encrypting messages with the encryption keys

+Take a look at our [DID documentation](/docs/sdk/core-feature/did) if you want to learn more about DIDs and the difference between their light and full versions.

 ## generateKeypairs